-Tax Receivable Agreements
+Tax Receivable Agreement

 As described under "Organizational Structure," we will acquire certain favorable tax attributes from the Blocker Companies in the Mergers.
-In addition, future redemptions or exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock or cash are expected to result in favorable tax attributes for us.
+In addition, future exchanges by Continuing Pre-IPO LLC Members of LLC Units for shares of our Class A common stock are expected to result in favorable tax attributes for us.
 These tax attributes would not be available to us in the absence of those transactions and are expected to reduce the amount of tax that we would otherwise be required to pay in the future.

-Upon the completion of this offering, we will be a party to one or more Tax Receivable Agreements with the TRA Parties.
-Under the Tax Receivable Agreements, we generally will be required to pay to the TRA Parties, in the aggregate, 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that we actually realize, or in certain circumstances are deemed to realize, as a result of (i) certain favorable tax attributes we will acquire from the Blocker Companies in the Mergers (including net operating losses and the unamortized portion of the increase in tax basis in the tangible and intangible assets of Definitive OpCo and its subsidiaries resulting from the prior acquisitions of interests in Definitive OpCo by the Blocker Companies), (ii) tax basis adjustments resulting from future redemptions or exchanges of LLC Units by Continuing Pre-IPO LLC Members for cash or Class A common stock and (iii) certain payments made under the Tax Receivable Agreements.
-Definitive OpCo intends to have in effect an election under Section 754 of the Internal Revenue Code of 1986, as amended, effective for each taxable year in which a redemption or exchange (including deemed exchange) of LLC Units for Class A common stock or cash occurs.
-The payment obligations under the Tax Receivable Agreements are our obligations and not the obligations of Definitive OpCo.
+Upon the completion of this offering, we will be a party to a Tax Receivable Agreement with the TRA Parties.
+Under the Tax Receivable Agreement, we generally will be required to pay to the TRA Parties, in the aggregate, 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that we actually realize, or in certain circumstances are deemed to realize, as a result of (i) certain favorable tax attributes we will acquire from the Blocker Companies in the Mergers (including net operating losses and the unamortized portion of the increase in tax basis in the tangible and intangible assets of Definitive OpCo and its subsidiaries resulting from the prior acquisitions of interests in Definitive OpCo by the Blocker Companies), (ii) tax basis adjustments resulting from (a) acquisitions by us of LLC Units from certain Pre-IPO LLC Members in connection with this offering and (b) future exchanges of LLC Units by Continuing Pre-IPO LLC Members for Class A common stock and (iii) certain payments made under the Tax Receivable Agreement.
+Definitive OpCo intends to have in effect an election under Section 754 of the Code effective for each taxable year in which an exchange (including deemed exchange) of LLC Units for Class A common stock occurs.
+The payment obligations under the Tax Receivable Agreement are our obligations and not the obligations of Definitive OpCo.